How to Explore Manchester, the United Kingdom like a Local: Locals introduce their city.

 Things to do for free in Manchester:

 There is a hell of a lot to do for free in Manchester.
 You can visit the national football museum, the amazing Town Hall, John Ryland Library, wandering around Castlefield and the Northern Quarter.

 Angry drunk people on a Friday and Saturday night!

-Although we do have an awesome tram network that serves the city and towns around it well once you are in the city centre your feet are your best option!
-Manchester is compact but yet has a lot to offer all within walking distance…or a couple of stops on the tram!
+Although we have an awesome tram network that serves the city and towns around it well, your feet are your best option once you are in the city center!
+Manchester is compact but yet has a lot to offer, all within walking distance…or a couple of stops on the tram!

 Cloud 23 at the top of the Betham tower (Hilton), the views up there of the city can’t be beaten!
 Then head just off Deansgate for some authentic Spanish tapas.

-Piccadilly gardens right in the centre of the city is always packed full of people, or cathedral gardens if you want to see some more alternative types!
+Piccadilly Gardens in the city’s center are always packed full of people, or cathedral gardens if you want to see some more alternative types!